emryslda/HEC_DSSVue-Jython-programs/README.md

 # HEC_DSS_import scripts
-# This is a jython repository for storing \t-separated .txt files in HEC_DSSVue (the program works in HEC_DSSVue script editor).
+# This is a jython repository for manipulating \t-separated .txt files in HEC_DSSVue.

 # import_txt_hec_dss.py